nowitsabby/dark-rpg-nextjs/assets/srd/profit_factor.md

 1d100 |Misfortune Details
 ------|-------------------------
 01–05 |Administratum tithe clerks files for an assessment, empowered by their superiors to bleed the Rogue Trader a little more in the name of the God-Emperor.
-06–10 |Departmento Munitorum officers have come into evidence that the Rogue Trader has siphoned materiel from their Port Wander vaults, and are pressing upon him with the full force of Imperial law.
+06–10 |Departmento Munitorum officers have come into evidence that the Rogue Trader has siphoned materiel from their Port Wander vaults, and are pressing upon her with the full force of Imperial law.
 The evidence is all false, of course, but what motivation is behind this outrage?
 11–15 |A setback in the tending of coffers: ledgers are errant and Thrones are lost.
 Is this a careless accident or hidden embezzlement?
 16–20 |A dire plague is abroad, and the merest threat of it is enough for quarantines and panic.
 Even places unaffected by the plague are disrupted by the havoc it wreaks many worlds away.
 21–25 |An accident fells many skilled hirelings, leaving too few possessing a rare talent in a vital position.
 Is it really an accident, however?